For Teams

 Frequently asked questions

-Why are operator complaints good sources of startup ideas?
+- Why are operator complaints good sources of new ideas?

 Because operators deal with the cost of broken workflows directly, which means their complaints often map to real budget, urgency, and repeated operational pain.